Tan Howe Liang: Weightlifting career

 Tan's weightlifting career started when he walked past the World Amusement Park and witnessed his first weightlifting competition and became interested in the sport.
 After one year of training on his own, Tan, then 20, won national junior and senior championship in the lightweight division in 1953.

-Without any financial support, Tan worked as a clerk at Cathay Organisation also worked as a mechanic to pay for his training.
+Without any financial support, Tan worked as a clerk at Cathay Organisation and also as a mechanic to pay for his training.
 Despite the hardships, Tan continued his training.

-During the 1956 Summer Olympics, in an attempt to lifting 241.75 pounds in the press, Tan fainted after lifting up the bar.
+During the 1956 Summer Olympics, in an attempt to lift 241.75 pounds in the press, Tan fainted after lifting up the bar.
 After he was revived without injuries, he was advised to retire by the team manager, but refused.
 He went on to lift 220.75 pounds for the snatch and 314 pounds for the clean and jerk to earn ninth place.

 In 1958, Tan established a world record with a lift of 347 pounds in the jerk for the lightweight division at the 6th British Empire and Commonwealth Games (now known as the Commonwealth Games), in Cardiff.
 He also won a gold at the 3rd Asian Games in Tokyo that year.
 In 1959, Tan won a gold medal at the inaugural Southeast Asian Peninsular Games (now known as the Southeast Asian Games) in Bangkok.